jalliu/jalliu/README.md

 I'm Jana ('Jay-nuh')

 - 🧸 I'm a student studying Computer Science at the University of Maryland, College Park
-- 🎀 Pronouns: she/they (really any, it doesn't matter to me)
+- 🎀 Pronouns: she/they
 - ☁️ I play the piano and skate occasionally
-- 💟 I love love love cats and all things cute
+- 💟 I love cats